Code on Wheels: Video Game Creation After-School Coding Program – Grand Rapids, MI

 Frequently Asked Questions

-Will kids really create their own video games?
+Do kids actually build their own video games?

 Explore Related Programs